izyware/av-stream/README.md

     curl -o- https://raw.githubusercontent.com/izyware/av-stream/master/sh/install.sh | bash

-## Client Side Audio
+# Basic Setup
-To pick a device for your service use the following.
-Make sure to "not" use the pulse devices as they tend to introduce delays and performance issue.
-Instead use the ALSA devices since they are faster.
+To pick a device (on all platforms) for your service use the following.

     npm run getaudiodevices

+# Routing audio across systems
+You need to "add" two audio devices, one source and one sink that can route (loopback) the audio output and input from and to the workstation.
+If you are using a host system, you can physically connect the host system's devices to the workstation and configure the services to use the host system's source and sink.

+If you are not using a host system, you would need to use virtual devices and software loopback.
+Below different workstation platforms are discussed.

-## Loopback Devices
+## MacOS
-To stream the device output, you would need a loopback device.
-Below are our recommendations:

-* MacOS: [macos-blackhole], you can use homebrew to install
+Use [macos-blackhole], you can use homebrew to install

     brew install blackhole-2ch

-If you need to run multiple side by side blackhole drivers refer to: [Running-Multiple-BlackHole-Drivers]
+If you need to run multiple side by side blackhole drivers refer to: [Running-Multiple-BlackHole-Drivers].

-* Ubuntu: You should use ALSA as opposed to pulseAudio. pulseAudio will not work with the node environment.
-The loopback device will show up as "Built-in-Audio Stero" in Chrome.
-Notice that hw:SND_CARD_COUNT,0 for the output and hw:SND_CARD_COUNT,1 for the input.
+Always set your default system microphone and speaker to the virtual device.

+## Linux
+Note that NaudioDon leverages ALSA (Advanced Linux Sound Architecture) for low-level audio input/output on Linux-based systems like Ubuntu which means that pulseAudio will not work with the node environment.
+On the other hand, most applications (Chrome, etc.) will, by default, try to communicate with PulseAudio to handle audio streams (e.g., media playback in the browser, sound notifications, etc.).
+You can verify whether your app uses ALSA by doing:

+    sudo lsof /dev/snd/*

+To manage the lifecycle of the virtual devices use the following commands (Notice that the ALSA virtual device would use `hw:device X,0` for the sink and `hw:device X,1` for the source):

-        /* setup the sampleRate both for alsa and pulseaudio */ sudo vim /etc/modprobe.d/alsa-base.conf
+    /* setup the sampleRate both for alsa and pulseaudio */ sudo vim /etc/pulse/daemon.conf

+    /* add the following */
-        sudo vim /etc/pulse/daemon.conf
+    sudo vim /etc/modprobe.d/alsa-base.conf
+    options snd-aloop index=10,11 enable=1,1

+    /* add snd-aloop to load at boot time */ sudo vim /etc/modules

+    /* set the default sink and source (speaker and microphone) */ /etc/pulse/default.pa

+Optionally, if you prefer to perform these task manually

     /* load */
     sudo modprobe snd-aloop
+    /* set sink and source manually */ pactl list short sinks
+    pactl set-default-sink
+    /* To see the current defaults */ pactl info
+    /* unload */
+    sudo modprobe -r snd-aloop

+You can test the ALSA device

     /* test */
     aplay -D plughw:3,1 ./data/test-44.1-16-mono.wav

-        /* unload */
-        sudo modprobe -r snd-aloop
+The device will show up as "Built-in-Audio Stero" in Chrome as it is percieved by pulseAudio.

+If you need to test that the virtual device sink is recieving audio from Chrome, you can use pulseAudio to route its source to the hardware sink (speaker) device:

+    pactl list short sources | grep monitor pactl load-module module-loopback source=alsa_output.platform-snd_aloop.0.analog-stereo.monitor sink=alsa_output.usb-ASUSTeK_COMPUTER_INC._C-Media_R__Audio-00.analog-stereo

+    pactl unload-module module-loopback

+# Routing Video

+## Using a virtual camera for the front-end
+It is recommended to use OBS studio virtual camera in conjuctions with an X server running on the machine.
+On MacOS, XQuarz may be used.

+Steps to configure XQuartz:
+* Settings > Security: Enable "Allow connection from clients" and disable "Authenticate connections"
+* Xterm: run the following

+        service/virtualcamera/macos/xquartz.sh

+## Linux
+Use

+    chrome://media-internals/

+# Misc Topics

+## Audio forwarding
+On ubuntu you may use

+        sudo nano /etc/pulse/default.pa
+        load-module module-native-protocol-tcp
+        pulseaudio -k
+        pulseaudio --start
+        export PULSE_SERVER=localhost
+        pactl info

 ## Screenrecording for Kinesis Stream
 Make sure you have the correct ffmpeg version.